bbmokhtari/django-translations/docs/glossary.rst

      the ``nested_relation`` represents the second-level relation of the model and so on.

-   entity groups
+   instance groups
-     The entity groups are a group of objects divided into groups based on their content types and object ids.
+     The instance groups are a group of instances divided into groups based on their content types.

      example::

         {
             content_type_id_1: {
-                object_id_1: object_1,
+                object_id_1: instance_1,
                 object_id_2: ...
             },
             content_type_id_2: ...
         }

-     The first level keys are content types, the second level keys are object ids and the values of the object ids keys are the actual objects.
+     The first level keys are content types, the second level keys are object ids and the values of the object id keys are the instances.